Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Earth formation history

 \subsubsection{Marginal solution in a gas-rich nebula}

-It must be noted that a marginal alternative scenario of $\sim0.2 M_\oplus$ embryos forming in a gas-rich ($f_{\rm dep}=1$ disk remains plausible (see Figure \ref{subfig:Ne_0.2}) and merits consideration.
-This is at odds with our dust-free opacity assumption, as we may expect disk opacities to gradually transition from ``dusty" to dust-free regimes as the nebula dissipates.
+It must be noted that a marginal alternative scenario of embryos of intermediary mass (e.g. $0.25 M_\oplus$) between the cases of the upper panel of Figure (\ref{fig:Ne_dissolved}) may provide a solution in a gas-rich ($f_{\rm dep}=1$) disk and merits consideration.
+Such a solution would be at odds with our dust-free opacity assumption, as we may expect disk opacities to gradually transition from ``dusty" to dust-free regimes as the nebula dissipates.
 To evaluate the validity of this result, we repeated the gas accretion calculation of Section \ref{subsec:gas_accretion} with the dusty opacity grids of \cite{Ferguson_2005}, which assume an interstellar medium size distribution of dust grains.\footnote{The \citet{Ferguson_2005} opacity table cuts off below $T = 500{\rm K}$, where we extrapolate using a $\kappa \propto T^2$ scaling.}

 We find that the thermal $(P,T)$ structure of individual snapshots is largely unaffected by the change in opacity grid, resulting in no significant variations in the dissolved $^{22}$Ne concentrations reported in Figure \ref{fig:Ne_dissolved}.
 As the radiative outer layer extends inward, the dusty and dust-free envelopes transition to the deep layers following the same inner adiabat, resulting in similar $P_0$ values.